davidcberry/canvas-advanced-addons/readme.txt

 1. The Canvas Advanced Addons Menu View.

 == Upgrade Notice ==

+= 1.0.3 =
+* Updated social icons to use the new FontAwesome Icon font in Canvas 5.3.0+.

 = 1.0.2 =
 * Removed full width header and footers.